JetBrains/Qodana/topics/ui-overview.md

 5. Clicking a problem in the list expands the underlying code fragment containing the detailed description.

 6. If you have JetBrains Toolbox and [](qodana-ide-plugin.md) installed, you can edit the file containing the problem using your IDE.
-To do it, select your IDE from the dropdown list, and click the **Open file in...** button.
+To do it, select your IDE from the dropdown list and then click the **Open file in...** button.

    If you have several versions of the same IDE, you can select which version will be used to open the file.
    In the JetBrains Toolbox UI, drag or move the required version of the IDE to the top of the list using the
     <shortcut>Ctrl + Shift + ↑/↓</shortcut> shortcut on Windows or Linux, or <shortcut>⌘ + ⇧ + ↑/↓ </shortcut> on macOS.

-    The **More actions** list provides other options for handling problems, see the [Adjust the analysis scope](#Adjust+the+analysis+scope) section.
+    You can also exclude a path, file, inspection, or category from analysis, see the [](#Adjust+the+analysis+scope) section for details.

-7. You can copy the link to the problem and then navigate to it in %cloud%.
+    Finally, you can use the **Copy** button to copy a link to a specific problem contained in the report.

+7. The **Report as false positive** button lets you create a related issue in YouTrack.

 ### Baseline problems
 {id="ui-overview-baseline"}